Comment les Vers à Soie Produisent la Soie

 dévidage des cocons récoltés

-Also read: Where does the silkworm live?
+Also read: Where the silkworm lives ?

 La Magnanerie: the place where silkworms are bred